aMahanna/picsumvision/README.md

 **[View the tech stack on the About page](https://picsumvision.mahanna.dev/about)**

-This project was submitted as a Shopify Developer Challenge on May 9th, but has continued to grow since then.
-If you would like to see the state of the project as of May 9th only, you can rollback to the following commit: https://github.com/aMahanna/picsumvision/commit/53e84e86a1a61560acead5ff91cf3d86f6c94f0e
+This project was submitted as a Shopify Developer Challenge on May 9th, but has continued to grow since.
+If you would like to see the state of the project as of May 9th only, you can rollback to the following commit: [53e84e8](https://github.com/aMahanna/picsumvision/commit/53e84e86a1a61560acead5ff91cf3d86f6c94f0e)

 _Disclaimer: Searching is far from being optimized._